-Household Small-Scale Systems

-Much of this data is derived from the author's experience with his own household humanure sanitation system in northwestern Pennsylvania, USA.
+Household Small-Scale Systems - Much of this data is derived from the author's experience with his own household humanure sanitation system in Pennsylvania, USA.

 Many American humanure toilet systems utilize 20 liter toilet receptacles which are often made from nothing more than simple 5-gallon plastic buckets.
 The toilet cabinets are built to fit the receptacle.
-Several toilet receptacles may be used, one at a time.
-As each one fills with toilet material (fecal material, urine, toilet paper and cover material), they are set aside with lids.
-The set-aside receptacles (with lids) after they're removed from the toilet, can also be used for depositing food scraps.
+Several receptacles are used, one at a time.
+As each one fills with toilet material (fecal material, urine and cover material), they are set aside with lids.
+The setaside receptacles, after they're removed from the toilet, can also be used for depositing food scraps.
 It is not advisable to add food scraps to a humanure toilet in use as it can promote the breeding of fruit flies.
-When enough full toilet receptacles have collected, with lids, they are taken to a compost site and the contents deposited into a compost bin.
-Since it is easier for most people to carry two receptacles at once, rather than one, at least two receptacles are allowed to fill before they are emptied.
-If the receptacles are being collected by a collection service, then any number of full toilet receptacles may accumulate and be stored until collection time.
+When enough receptacles have collected, they are taken to a compost site and the contents deposited into a compost bin.